안녕하세요! 토미입니다.

 내 옷을 (사는 김에) 언니 옷도 하나 살까?

-Please read this part at least three times, imagining that you are thinking about your sister.
+Please read this part at least three times, imagining your thoughts about your sister.

 Now, let’s look at the next question!

-I am thinking of seeing a friend while I’ve come up to Seoul.
+I am considering seeing a friend while I’ve come up to Seoul.

 (1)올라온 김에 (2)올라왔으니까